The Ghost Brigades: Plot summary

-The Colonial Defense Forces (CDF) learn that one of their top consciousness transfer scientists, Charles Boutin, has turned traitor and sparked an unprecedented alliance between three other species to wipe out humanity.
+The Colonial Defense Forces (CDF) learn by torture from a captured Rraey scientist that one of their top consciousness transfer scientists, Charles Boutin, has turned traitor and sparked an unprecedented alliance between three other species, the Rraey, the Enishan and the Obin, to wipe out humanity.
 While investigating Boutin's clumsy attempt to fake his own death, the CDF discovers that Boutin had successfully stored a copy of his consciousness in a computer.
-The colonial Special Forces, nicknamed "The Ghost Brigades," create a CDF soldier body with Boutin's DNA to try to implant the copy of Boutin's consciousness into the new brain, to learn where Boutin has escaped to and what his intentions really are.
-After the attempt seemingly fails, the soldier (named Jared Dirac, after Paul Dirac) becomes a private in the Special Forces and is assigned to a platoon commanded by Jane Sagan.
+The colonial Special Forces, nicknamed "The Ghost Brigades," create a CDF soldier body with Boutin's DNA, retrieved from his cloned decoy corpse, trying to implant the copy of Boutin's consciousness into the new brain, in order to learn where Boutin has escaped to and what his intentions really are.
+After the attempt seemingly fails, the soldier named Jared Dirac (after Paul Dirac) becomes a private in the Special Forces and is assigned to a platoon commanded by Jane Sagan.
 On the off chance that Boutin's consciousness does emerge, Sagan and her superiors are determined to keep an eye on Jared.
-Time passes and an experience that reminds Dirac of Boutin's daughter Zoe leads Boutin's consciousness to emerge.
+Time passes and an experience that reminds Dirac of Boutin's assumed dead daughter Zoë leads Boutin's consciousness to emerge.
 Jared slowly becomes more and more like Boutin while losing his own personality traits, but retains his individuality and his strong moral opposition to Boutin's philosophy and actions.
-When the extent of Boutin's treachery becomes known, it's clear there will be some difficult choices required to stop Boutin's alliance with the Rraey, Eneshan and Obin.
+When the extent of Boutin's treachery becomes known, it's clear there will be some difficult choices required to stop Boutin's alliance with the three alien races.

 A mission to the moon where Boutin is helping the Obin build their consciousness transfer technology, led by Sagan and Dirac, is catastrophically compromised by Boutin's use of a backdoor to disable the soldiers' BrainPals and render many of them catatonic.
-Dirac is interrogated by Boutin, who decides to transfer his own consciousness into Dirac's body in an attempt to infiltrate and destroy the Colonial Union.
-The transfer succeeds, ending Dirac's consciousness.
+Dirac is interrogated by Boutin, who decides to transfer his own consciousness into Dirac's body in an attempt to infiltrate and destroy the Colonial Union using a BrainPal computer virus.
+Dirac learns that the Obin probably have been given intelligence by the Consu, but without any self awareness, which they now crave and Boutin promised to give them, and that Zoë is still alive, and can send that information to Sagan, before the transfer succeeds, ending Dirac's consciousness.
 Dirac is able to posthumously neutralize Boutin by leaving a Trojan horse in a BrainPal message, oxidizing his body's smart blood and killing him.
-Boutin's daughter Zoe is retrieved by the survivors of the mission, including Sagan.
-At the end of the book, Sagan is offered retirement in order to keep her from disclosing sensitive information she received from Boutin; she accepts and retires with her future husband John Perry, adopting Zoe.
+Boutin's daughter Zoë is retrieved by the survivors of the mission, including Sagan.
+At the end of the book, Sagan is offered retirement in order to keep her from disclosing sensitive information she received from Boutin; she accepts and retires with her future husband John Perry, adopting Zoë.
 The Obin proceed to sign a treaty with the CDF that ends hostilities.